Independent Systems Architect

 What changes once the artifact exists.

-It does not add another summary or interpretation layer.
+It does not add another opinion layer.
 It gives decision owners and builders a shared structural read of the failure, the rule that is breaking, and the order in which change must happen.

 01